Lucky4Luuk/lux_shader/README.md

 # lux_shader
 ## Credits
 I have taken and modified bits of code from BruceKnowsHow's Octray program, related to voxelization.
+The entire voxelization was implemented by Spheya however.
 Thanks!

 ## Notes